zopefoundation/zc.async/src/zc/async/README.txt

-a mission-critical and successful Zope 2 product in use for a number of high-volume Zope 2 installations.  [#async_history]_ It's worthwhile noting that zc.async has absolutely no backwards compatibility with zasync and zc.async does not require Zope (although it can be used in conjuction with it, details below).
+a mission-critical and successful Zope 2 product in use for a number of high-volume Zope 2 installations.  [#async_history]_ It's worthwhile noting that zc.async has absolutely no backwards compatibility with zasync and zc.async does not require Zope (although it can be used in conjunction with it, details below).

 Design Overview